primno/primno/website/blog/2023-05-19-hide-button-command-bar.md

 }
 ```

-Now, we need to subscribe to a specific event (field, tab, ..) to hide or display the button.
+To hide or display the button based on specific events (e.g., field change, tab change), you need to subscribe to those events and call `refreshRibbon()` in the event handler.
-We need to call `refreshRibbon()` in the event handler to refresh the command-bar.
-That forces the command-bar to re-evaluate the enable rules.
+This will refresh the command-bar and re-evaluate the enable rules.

-You will find below some examples.
+You don't need to manually register these events in Dynamics.
+Primno will automatically register them at runtime for you.

+Here are a few examples:

-### Show button on tab change
+### Showing the Button on Tab Change

-If you want to show the button only when a tab is visible, subscribe to the event `onTabChange` and change the value of `showButton` when the tab is visible.
+If you want to show the button only when a tab is visible, subscribe to the `onTabChange` event and update the `showButton` value accordingly.
+Don't forget to call `refreshRibbon()` to refresh the command-bar.

-Add the following code to your component.
+Add the following code in your component.
 ```ts
 @MnOnTabChange("tabName")
 onTabChange(eventArg: FormEventArg) {